FranxYao/pivot_analysis/readme.md

 # The Pivot Analysis

 The implementation of paper Yao fu, Hao Zhou, Jiaze Chen, and Lei Li, _Rethinking Text Attribute Transfer: A Lexical Analysis_.
-INLG 2019. [pdf](data/pivot_analysis_camera_ready.pdf)
+INLG 2019 (oral). [pdf](data/pivot_analysis_camera_ready.pdf)

 In this paper, we discuss the observation that in many text style transfer datasets and models, only a few style-related words are changed during the transfer process, while the higher-level sentence structures remain unchanged.
 E.g. to change a negetive sentence "The food is awful" in Yelp to positive, one only need to substitute the word "awful" -> "The food is awesome".